Experienced & Affordable Manhattan Child Support Lawyers

 How Honest Should You Be About Income and Expenses?

-Completely honest.
-Judges and Support Magistrates quickly spot inflated or hidden expenses.
+Be completely honest.
+Judges and Support Magistrates quickly spot inflated expenses or deductions and can tell when the numberes just don’t “look right”

 When completing your Financial Disclosure Affidavit: